Nayem73/MY-TECH-SHEET/java/AI-Farming.md

 I used ResponseEntity extensively to return a response, because it can include http status code, http headers and http body < these 3 at the same time.

 so when receiving the response from the frontend, i used responseentity to hold  MULTIPART_FORM_DATA as header type and the name of crop and the image as body .
 Then performed a HTTP post method to the fast api server of AI and received the response by a responseentity.

+# Deployment

+1. we used Docker.

+2. kubernetes er smallest unit holo pod. pod er modhe docker rakhte hoy

+3. we have 4 pods for 4 docker containers.

+4. we used ingress: ingress is traffic controller

+# ------- inside kubernetes ------